-Tips (gratuities, bahşiş in Turkish) are generally modestin Turkey (a few percent of the price paid), although Americans tend to do their thing and tip big, which is leading Turkish tourism industry workers to expect big tips from Americans who travel to Turkey.
+Tips (gratuities, bahşiş in Turkish) are generally modest in Turkey (a small percent of the price paid).
+Because Americans tend to tip big, leading Turkish tourism industry workers have been led to expect big tips from Americans who travel to Turkey.

 In most cases, you cannot include the tip on a credit card charge.
 You should tip in cash and, in most cases, hand the tip directly to the person who has served you.
 (In some establishments, any tip you leave on the table will end up in the owner’s cash register, not in the server’s pocket.)